 “OPTIONX” filter: X must be one of 1, 2, 3, or 4 and corresponds to the filters described in the Filter topic.

-If twopasses is non-zero, then the filter is applied twice, the second time in time-reversed order in an attempt to remove any phase shift induced by the operation.
 If replace is non-zero, then the original data set is replaced by the filtered data.
 If replace is equal to 0, then the original data is preserved.

-Page url: http://www.dplot.com/help/index.htm?editfiltercommand.htm
+Page url: https://www.dplot.com/help/index.htm?editfiltercommand.htm